upslopeio/ibm-cloud-garage-training/computer-setup/apac-emea/README.md

 - **docker command not found**
    - start Docker desktop app
    - confirm privileged access
-- **brew include errors**
-   - delete problematic files: `rm -rf /usr/local/include`
 - **nvm: command not found**
-   - install oh-my-zsh: `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
+   - install nvm manually: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash`
    - restart the terminal

+## Connect to GitHub with SSH

+Follow the instructions for [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

 ## Get an IBM Cloud API Key

-1. Accept your invitation to the "DTETECH" account (in your email)
+1. Accept your invitation to the `DTEV2`, `DTETECH` or `DTESQUAD` account (in your email)
    ![](../img/invitation.png)
 1. Log into https://cloud.ibm.com with your IBM email address
-1. ‼️ Make sure that "DTETECH" is selected from the account menu (see below)
+1. ‼️ Make sure that `DTEV2`, `DTETECH` or `DTESQUAD` is selected from the account menu (See below)
 1. Click on Manage > Access (IAM)
 1. Under "My IBM Cloud API keys" click "View all"
 1. Click "Create an IBM Cloud API key"